 While state statutes do define domestic violence, Pennsylvania typically prosecutes domestic violence as assault—either simple or aggravated depending on the severity of the incident.
 But police officers have more leeway when making an arrest in a domestic disturbance, and judges may impose stiffer penalties compared to a non-domestic assault.

 If you are facing charges because of alleged domestic violence, a criminal defense lawyer in Montgomery County, PA from McKenzie Law Firm, P.C. can help.
 We will protect your rights as a defendant and use our extensive resources to keep you out of jail and prevent this incident from affecting your daily life.
+As a leading Montgomery County Criminal Defense Law Firm, McKenzie Law Firm, P.C. is committed to representing clients with the utmost dedication and professionalism.
 For a free case evaluation with a member of our team, call us at 610-680-7842.

 Domestic Violence Charges in Pennsylvania